ibm-cloud-docs/transit-gateway/adding-gateway.md

    * **VPC** - Allows you to connect to your account's VPC resources, or VPC resources from other accounts as well.

+   1. Select the network connection to be attached to the transit gateway.
+To add connections later, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections).

+      You can add a new connection on the same account as the connection type, or request to connect to a network in another account.
+      {: note}

+      Select from the following connection types:

+      * **Classic infrastructure** networks allow you to connect to IBM Cloud classic resources.
+Only one classic infrastructure connection is allowed per account.

+      * **Direct Link** creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources connected to the transit gateway.

+         If you select **Direct Link**, you must also log in to the [Direct Link console](/interconnectivity/direct-link){: external} and specify **Transit Gateway** as the type of network connection for your direct link.
+         {: important}

+      * **{{site.data.keyword.powerSys_notm}}** - Creates a network connection to a {{site.data.keyword.powerSys_notm}} workspace to access the resources in a {{site.data.keyword.powerSys_notm}} colo.

+         If you select **{{site.data.keyword.powerSys_notm}}**, a {{site.data.keyword.powerSys_notm}} workspace must be created in a PER-enabled data center.
+For a list of PER-enabled data centers, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).
+         {: note}

+      * **Redundant GRE tunnel** allows unbound GRE tunnels to connect to endpoints in either VPC or classic infrastructure networks, thus allowing you to build in redundancy for GRE tunnels.
+For more information, see [Creating a redundant GRE tunnel](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection).

+      * **Unbound GRE tunnel** allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
+For more information, see [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection).

+      * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.

+   1. After you select a network connection, choose a connection reach option:

+      * **Add new connection in this account** - Enter a connection name and any other required information for your connection.

+         * For **{{site.data.keyword.powerSys_notm}}**, select a location for the {{site.data.keyword.powerSys_notm}} workspace.
+Then, select from the list of  {{site.data.keyword.powerSys_notm}} workspaces that are enabled for Transit Gateway.
+Keep in mind that not all {{site.data.keyword.powerSys_notm}} workspaces show in this menu.

+      * **Request connection to a network in another account** - Enter either the IBM Cloud ID or Cloud Resource Name (CRN) of the account that manages the network where you want to connect.
+Then, complete any remaining information.
+All resources connected to that transit gateway will be accessible from the other network.
+For more information, including how to obtain the Cloud ID or CRN, see [Adding a cross-account connection](/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui).

+         * IBM Cloud ID - Required by **Classic infrastructure** and **Unbound GRE tunnel**.
+         * CRN - Required by all other connections.

+         To find out if your Power Systems Virtual Server workspace is set up correctly, go to the Power Systems Virtual Server UI and check the navigation for a Cloud connections page.
+If there isn't a Cloud connections page, the workspace leverages Transit Gateway.
+Otherwise, you must configure virtual connections with Cloud connections on the Power Systems Virtual Server.
+         {: important}

 1. Click **Add** to create a connection.

 ## Adding a connection from the CLI